-The current projection assumes a 7.7% increase for FY21 and 3.5% thereafter, with approximately 90% of the School Department budget being offset by State Aid.
+The current projection assumes a 3.3% increase for FY22 and 4% thereafter, with approximately 90% of the School Department budget being offset by State Aid.
 The difference will be a direct cost to the City.
 In addition to the City's contribution to meet NSS, it also is responsible for non-NSS costs such as transportation, leases and adult basic education ("ABE"), all of which must be funded through the City's operating budget without any support from State Aid.
-Transportation costs alone are projected to increase more than 9% in FY21, and these costs are highly dependent on the amount and operation of local charter schools.
+Transportation costs alone are projected to increase by 7.1% in FY22, and these costs are highly dependent on the amount and operation of local charter schools.